itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 They are almost the same, but instead of 0 we are going to use -1 to decode a negative state.
 We can't use zeros.
 And there are two main reasons for it.
-The first one is that zeros reduce information from the network weight, later in this tutorial you are going to see it.
+The first one is that zeros reduce information from the network weight, later in this article you are going to see it.
 The second one is more complex, it depends on the nature of bipolar vectors.
 Basically they are more likely to be orthogonal to each other which is a critical moment for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
 But as I mentioned before we won't talk about proofs or anything not related to basic understanding of Linear Algebra operations.